 What else should you know about the boards?

 To keep your monday.com account the same visual it’s important to keep it neat and not overload the boards.
-That’s why don’t forget to archive completed pulses & boards during the project or move them to a separate group of pulses.
+That’s why don’t forget to archive completed items & boards during the project or move them to a separate group of items.

 You can archive a board using the Hamburger menu of the board